 Strong as an elephant

-Prong Thoong villagers consider artisan Dach as a warrior from an epic because of his rare strength.
-Village chief Siu Lol said: When he was young, Mr. Dach was famous throughout the region for being “as strong as an elephant”.
-Unbelievable stories about him were passed down from word of mouth and spread far and wide throughout the region.
-He said: “In this region, there are two characters that have gone down in the history of the village, Mr. Mang is famous for being rich with many sets of gongs, bronze pots, elephants, and horses filling the stables.
+The people of Prong Thoong village consider artisan Dach as a hero coming out of an epic because of his rare health.
+Village chief Siu Lol said: When he was young, Mr. Dach was famous throughout the region for being "as strong as an elephant".
+Unbelievable stories about him were passed down and spread far and wide throughout the region.
+He said: "In this area, there are two characters that have gone down in the history of the village, Mr. Mang is famous for being rich with many sets of gongs, bronze pots, elephants, and horses full of stables.
 The second person is Mr. Dach, considered the strongest person in the region.
-Whenever villagers go to Duc Co, Chu Se, and Ayun Pa districts, they may not know him in Prong Thoong, but if they talk about Prong Mang, they will know that they come from Mr. Mang’s village.
-And if you ask about the strongest person in the sloping land (Thoong in Jrai means slope) at the foot of Ham Rong mountain range, it is definitely Mr. Dach”.
+Whenever the villagers go to Duc Co, Chu Se, and Ayun Pa districts and introduce themselves in Prong Thoong, no one may know them, but when they say they are in Prong Mang, they will know that they come from Mr. Mang's village.
+And if you ask about the strongest person in the sloping land (Thoong in Jrai language means slope) at the foot of Ham Rong mountain range, it is definitely Mr. Dach".

 In addition to storytelling, Mr. Dach is also skilled in traditional weaving and has a lot of indigenous knowledge.
 Photo: HN |

 Village chief Siu Lol said that the story about Mr. Dach's extraordinary strength was completely grounded: "4 years ago, when Mr. Dach's son was working on a field near Kep stream, there was a large rock blocking the stream.
 The son tried all sorts of methods with crowbars and levers but could not lift the rock to bring water into the field.
-However, Mr. Dach used his bare hands to "uproot" the heavy rock to another place in front of the villagers.
+However, Mr. Dach, with his bare hands, "lifted" the heavy rock to another place in front of the villagers.
 At that time, he was over a hundred years old.
 Since then, people have increasingly believed that the previous stories about him were true."

-People still tell stories about hunting trips and witness Mr. Dach as a hero from a fairy tale.
-According to Village Chief Siu Lol, at that time, every household raised horses to gain strength to carry goods and move easily.
-Mr. Dach raised a herd of horses roaming freely in the forest and only tamed the leader to ride on hunting trips.
-On each hunting trip, the village often chose strong young men to ride the best horses.
+People still tell stories about hunting trips and witness Mr. Dach as a brave warrior coming out of a fairy tale.
+According to Village Chief Siu Lol, at that time, every family raised horses to have the strength to carry goods and move easily.
+Mr. Dach raised a herd of horses roaming freely in the forest and only tamed the leader to ride hunting.
+On each hunting trip, the village often chose healthy young men to ride the best horses.
 There were trips that took many days to return, the people and horses climbing the mountain were exhausted but Mr. Dach was still as strong as usual.
 Those who went with him said that he was ready to jump off the horse's back, run up the mountain to follow the tracks of wild animals as easily as people walking on flat land.

-Asked about the secret to his health, Mr. Dach said: “The villagers rumored that I had a hidden medicine, but in fact it was a kind of “strong root” called “tơ nho”.
-This is a forest plant, the root is similar to turmeric but smaller, there are two types, yellow and purple, and it tastes spicy and bitter in the aftertaste.
+Asked about the secret to his health, Mr. Dach said: “Villagers say I have a hidden medicine, but in fact it is a kind of “healthy root” called “Tơ nho”.
+This is a wild plant, the root is similar to turmeric but smaller, there are two types: yellow and purple, when eaten it has a spicy and bitter aftertaste.
 Eating this root makes people excited and work tirelessly.
-However, if you eat the “tơ nho” root and drink alcohol and do not work, it will affect the nerves, causing loss of control and anger.
-Eating “tơ nho” is like a double-edged sword, it can help you stay healthy but can also harm you.
+However, if you eat the tuber and drink alcohol and do not work, it will affect the nerves, causing loss of control and anger.
+Eating the tuber is like a double-edged sword, it can help you stay healthy but can also harm you.
 Only a few people know about this plant and its real effects.
-When I was young, I only ate it a few times because the “tơ nho” root has completely disappeared.
+When I was young, I only ate it a few times because the tuber was completely lost.
 I intentionally went into the forest to look for it but could not find it anymore.”

 With a Bahnar father and a Jrai mother, understanding the languages and cultures of the two ethnic groups, artisan Dach can recite the khan in two languages.
 He recalls: “In the years before liberation, this area was all thatched houses, without electricity.
-Every night, people gathered in groups, lit fires for light and prepared jars of wine, then invited me to sing and recite epics.
+Every night, people gathered in groups, lit fires for light and prepared jars of wine, then invited me to sing and recite the epic.
 Wherever I went, people begged me to recite the khan for them.
-When the village had important matters to attend to, it was not difficult to gather everyone to reach a consensus.”
+When the village had important matters, it was not difficult to gather everyone to reach a consensus.”

 Source link